Everything PR News

 6. Citation Share Measurement

-Programs without Citation Share measurement operate substantially blind in the AI Communications era.
+Programs without Citation Share measurement operate blind in the AI Communications era.
 The traditional SEO measurement architecture — keyword rankings, organic traffic, backlinks — produces incomplete performance picture without AI engine measurement.

 What Doesn't Work Anymore